tytydraco/yessleep/out/My_Roommate_Made_His_Waifu_Real.md

 When Howard had left for the night, I managed to unlock the door with a butterknife I bought the day before and made my way inside.
 Inside, there was a small plasma tv on a rotten bookshelf that was leaning to the left.
 The bookshelf was full of various manga and anime figurines of various female characters, some were in mason jars of a thick gel.

 Even more tissues littered the floor, crunching under my feet like dry leaves.
-Soda bottles filled with piss lay in the far right corner of the room near Howard's bed.
+Soda bottles filled with piss lay in the far-right corner of the room near Howard's bed.

 The bed is where I saw her.